anonymuse/talks/docker/2015-09-16-intro_to_docker.md

 ^ So what was happening in the background here?
 First, Docker checked locally for the ubuntu image.
 If it can not find the image on our local Docker host, it will reach out to the Docker Hub registry run by Docker, Inc., and look for it there.

 ^ Once Docker had found the image, it downloaded the image and stored it on the local host.
-Docker then used this image to create a new container inside afilesystem.
+Docker then used this image to create a new container inside a filesystem.
 The container has a network, IP address, and a bridge interface to talk to the local host.

 ^ Finally, we told Docker which command to run in our new container, in this case launching a Bash shell with the /bin/bash command.